Fractional COO jobs37 open

 Fractional COO rates typically run $8,000-$18,000 per month per client in 2026 (source: market research, April 2026).
 Senior operators with scale-up or enterprise experience charge the top of that range; newer fractionals start at $4,000-$6,000 per month per client and build case studies before raising.
 "Part-time COO," "interim COO," and "fractional COO" are used interchangeably — employers sometimes prefer "interim" when there's a defined end date tied to a full-time hire or exit.

-Open Fractional COO Positions
+Remote Fractional COO roles

 Fractional COO retainers run $8,000-$18,000 per month per client in 2026.
 Senior operators with scale-up or enterprise experience charge the top of that range.
 Newer fractionals start at $4,000-$6,000 and build case studies before raising rates.